adaptris/interlok-docs-legacy/pages/cookbook/cookbook-jdbc-data-query.md

 The name of each column (if using an [XML ResultSetTranslator][]) will be checked for validity as an XML element name.
 Invalid characters will be removed and replaced with a `_`.
 If there will be an invalid character as the first character (e.g. a number); then a `_` is used as the first character.

-> A blank column name (yes it could happen) will result in an element named `column-N`, where N is the column index starting from 1.
+{% include tip.html content="A blank column name (yes it could happen) will result in an element named `column-N`, where N is the column index starting from 1." %}

 ### Column Style ###